bhusalb/bhusalb.github.io/_pages/about.md

 ---

-I am a Ph.D. student at the University of Missouri - Columbia, under the supervision of Prof. Rohit Chadha.
+I am a Ph.D. candidate at the University of Missouri - Columbia, under the supervision of Prof. Rohit Chadha.
 I am broadly interested in **formal methods**, **privacy**, and **security**.
 Specifically, I am focused on the building differentially private quantum machine learning models as well as on privacy-preserving techniques for large language models.

 I have earned my master's degree in Computer Science with a focus on Cybersecurity and a minor in Statistics from the University of Missouri - Columbia.